aboyanov/tide-test/README.md

 Note: if you follow the steps, it will try to push to this repo :)

-If you want to use it in your repo, move the script /to/your/git/repo
+If you want to use it in your repo, copy the script /to/your/git/repo
 ```
-mv ./test_bash.sh /path/to/your/git/repo
+cp ./test_bash.sh /path/to/your/git/repo
 ```
-And then execute it, the same way like before:
+And then execute it from within your repo like:
 ```
 ./test_bash.sh experiment
 ```